 \section{Abstract}

-{In Communication and Coding, it is expected that certain circulant unital matrices are nonsingular.
-In this paper we are mainly interested in circulant matrices having $k$ many $1'$s and $k+1$ many $0'$s in the first row and we get a complete answer.
-Such matrices are always nonsingular when $2k+1$ is either a power of a prime, or a product of two distinct primes.
-For any other integer $2k+1$ we can construct such a circulant matrix having determinant $0$.
+{In Communication theory and Coding, it is expected that certain circulant matrices having $k$ ones and $k+1$ zeros in the first row are nonsingular.
+We prove that such matrices are always nonsingular when $2k+1$ is either a power of a prime, or a product of two distinct primes.
+For any other integer $2k+1$ we construct circulant matrices having determinant $0$.
 The smallest singular matrix appears when $2k+1=45$.
-The possibility for such matrices being singular is rather low, smaller than $10^{-4}$ in this case.}
+The possibility for such matrices to be singular is rather low, smaller than $10^{-4}$ in this case.}